Get the worry-free services and expert support you need to start your business in Missouri today.

 Most small business owners don’t have enough startup capital hanging around in their back pockets, so they’ll need to find funding.
 Business credit cards may work for smaller, one-time purchases, but most entrepreneurs will eventually search for a business loan.
 This can be done through the Small Business Administration (SBA) or a bank.
 Missouri also has a small business loan program.

-Additionally, both Missouri and the federal government have a number of available grants and resources.
+Both Missouri and the federal government have a number of available grants and resources.
 The state’s Department of Economic Development has incentives and financing options listed on its website.
 If your business has been affected by the COVID-19 pandemic, the Missouri Department of Labor may also be able to help.

-For a sole proprietorship or general partnership, you’ll have to do business under your own name unless you register for a “doing business as” or DBA name.
+For a sole proprietorship or general partnership, you’ll have to do business under your own name unless you register for a “doing business as” (DBA) name.
 For instance, if your name is Kevin Cogswell, and your company is a sole proprietorship, it’ll have to be called “Kevin Cogswell” unless you sign up for a DBA or “fictitious name.”

 Check local business registrations to make sure your name isn’t already taken, otherwise, you may face legal issues from other companies.
 Some corporations and LLCs also use DBA names for marketing and business purposes.
 For instance, a restaurant may run a catering operation on the side, using a DBA name to differentiate both business lines.
-The best business name is simple enough to help you form an online presence through domain registration and social media profiles.
-It’s also distinct enough to define your brand identity and stand out in a sea of competitors.
+If you’ve chosen a name and are still in the process of setting things up, we can reserve a business name for you.

 Once you have a business name, you need to finish the rest of the paperwork.
 There can be a lot, so it’s best to stay organized.
-Keep the following in mind:

 In Missouri, not all companies need a business license.
 You’ll need to check with your local city clerk.
 For example, in St. Louis, all businesses need a Graduated Business License (GBL) and may also need industry-specific licenses.
 If you’re selling tangible personal property or services, you will also need a retail sales tax license unless you qualify for an exemption.

 Most businesses need some kind of insurance if only to protect the business’s assets.
 Most commonly, businesses have general liability insurance.
 If you hire employees, you’ll have to pay into things like workers’ compensation insurance and disability insurance.

-A great marketing strategy will get consumers in the door.
-In 2020, the focus is heavily on digital.
+A great marketing strategy will get consumers through your door.
+These days, the focus is heavily on digital.
 This includes a comprehensive cross-platform strategy on social media platforms like Facebook, Instagram, LinkedIn, Twitter, and YouTube.